 She always had a passion for travelling, its in her blood and trained as a croupier at 18 began her travels around the world working gaming tables on cruise liners to Park Lane even dealing illegal poker games in Amsterdam.
 She hitch hiked the coast of Australia on cattle trains and always with a guitar on her back living and storing tales.

-Bex has been asked to be the guest JANIS by ‘Big Brother and the Holding Company’s original guitarist Sam Andrews on their their upcoming 2014 European Tour!
+Bex was asked to be the guest JANIS by ‘Big Brother and the Holding Company’s original guitarist Sam Andrews on their their 2014 European Tour.

-Bex Marshall’s lastest release ‘The House Of Mercy’, released Sept 17th 2012, it has received stunning reviews worldwide along with her recent stand out sessions recorded for the Paul Jones & Bob Harris’s BBC radio 2 shows, Bex has toured the record in the UK, USA, and Brazil in the last 12 months alone.
+Bex Marshall’s lastest single release, ‘I Can’t Look You In The Eye’ Released on the 16th Oct 2019 through 26 Records Sony/Orchard, and the ‘The House Of Mercy’, released Sept 17th 2012, received stunning reviews worldwide along with her recent stand out sessions recorded for the Paul Jones & Bob Harris’s BBC radio 2 shows, Bex has toured the record in the UK, USA, and Brazil in the last 12 months alone.
 The House Of Mercy only recently won 3rd Best British Blues Album of the year Award 2013 and is featured in DOWNBEAT magazine ‘Best Album of the Year list 2013 with a rare 4 star review.

 Guests musicians on her new record are Don Wayne Reno (banjo), Dale Reno (mandolin) & Jake Byers (acoustic bass) all from Hayseed Dixie.
 B J Cole (dobro), Eileen Healy (fiddle) and Brigitte DeMeyer adding backing vocals, along with The Bex Marshall Band of Barry Payne (acoustic bass), Crispin Taylor (drums), Danny Bryan (percussion), Toby Baker (keyboards) and newest edition, gospel singer Shola Adegorove.